Click here for the home page

 4. Yam, beyond the second cataract.
 This was apparently the most powerful Nubian kingdom; after 2000 B.C. the Egyptians called it Kush.

-Because he was in charge of Egypt's southernmost town, the Egyptian nomarch of Aswan acted as the pharaoh's ambassador to Nubia.
+Because he was in charge of Egypt's southernmost town, the Egyptian nomarch of Aswan acted as the official ambassador to Nubia.
 In the VI dynasty, he routinely led trading expeditions upstream, in search of cattle, mercenaries, gold, ivory, ebony, ostrich feathers and animal pelts.
-The most famous such foray was led by Harkhuf, the governor at the beginning of Pepi II's reign.
+Officials of the king led these expeditions because merchants did not yet exist as a social class in Egypt.
+The most famous such foray was led by Harkhuf, the governor at the beginning of Pepi II's reign (see below).
 By this time the trips had gotten risky; Harkhuf needed soldiers from Yam on the return trip to escort him safely through C-Group territory.
-Still, they were profitable, and on his last journey Harkhuf announced his return by sending a letter ahead to Pepi.
+Still, they were very profitable, and on his last journey Harkhuf announced his return by sending a letter ahead to Pepi.
 The letter listed all the merchandise, plus a dancing pygmy.
-At this point Pepi was only a child, and he did not care about the valuables Harkhuf had obtained, for all he talked about in his reply was the pygmy:
+At this point Pepi was only a child, and he did not care about the valuables Harkhuf had obtained, for all he talked about in his reply was the pygmy.
+What you will read next is considered "politcally incorrect" by today's standards, so keep in mind that the words below are not mine.
+Anyway, here is what Pepi said:

 "Come northward to the court immediately; thou shalt bring this dwarf with thee, which thou bringest living, prosperous and healthy from the land of the spirits, for the dances of the god, to rejoice and gladden the heart of the king of Upper and Lower Egypt, who lives forever.
 When he goes down with thee into the vessel, appoint excellent people, who shall be beside him on each side of the vessel; take care lest he fall into the water.
 When he sleeps at night appoint excellent people, who shall sleep beside him in his tent; inspect ten times a night.
 My majesty desires to see this dwarf more than the gifts of Sinai and of Punt."